Sexually transmitted diseases (STDs) are infections passed from one person to another through sexual intercourse.

 Keep in mind that although there is no cure to eliminate HPV, the vaccine can lower the chances of getting HPV and STD linked to it.

 If a doctor presumes you’re at risk of HIV, they may recommend pre-exposure prophylaxis (PrEP).
 Basically, that’s a pill that contains two drugs that combat HIV if it enters your body.
 You need to take it daily.
 These drugs treat symptoms and complications that may occur.

 Most people want to know when they can resume sexual activities.
 The answer depends on the symptoms and diseases you have.
 But it may take seven days up to a few weeks before it’s okay to have sex again.

 Sexually transmitted diseases are common in men and women alike.
-Some of them can be asymptomatic, but in many cases, noticeable symptoms occur.
+Some STDs can be asymptomatic in men or women, but in many cases, noticeable symptoms occur.
 These symptoms can affect your quality of life.